All Purchases Are Secure

 Deborah Brunt

 In the place where Ahab and Jezebel ruled, Elijah loved fiercely and lived fully.
-As you peek into lives lived long ago, receive the Elijah Blessing – the blessing of an undivided heart.
+As you peek into lives lived long ago, learn how spiritual schizophrenia opens the way for Ahab and Jezebel to rule today.
+Receive the Elijah Blessing – the blessing of an undivided heart.

 Price: $5.99